Contraceptive diaphragm or cap

 A contraceptive diaphragm or cap is a circular dome made of thin, soft silicone that's inserted into the vagina before sex.

-It covers the cervix so sperm can't get into the womb (uterus) to fertilise an egg.
+It covers the cervix so sperm cannot get into the womb (uterus) to fertilise an egg.

 At a glance: contraceptive diaphragm or cap

-- When used correctly with spermicide, a diaphragm or cap is 92-96% effective at preventing pregnancy – this means that between 4 and 8 women out of every 100 who use a diaphragm or cap as contraception will become pregnant within a year.
+- When used correctly with spermicide, a diaphragm or cap is 92-96% effective at preventing pregnancy.

 - You can put in a diaphragm or cap with spermicide any time before you have sex.